what is None?

 the terminal goes back to the command line

-• I use pytest-watch to run the test
+• I use pytest-watcher to run the tests automatically

 the terminal shows